marshallshen/himarsh.org/_posts/2017-08-26-the-math-of-logistic-classifier.md

 This post demonstrates the mathematical model behind **logistic regression**, which serves as the building block of the [deep learning](https://en.wikipedia.org/wiki/Deep_learning).
 I write this post to help others understand deep learning, I also write it for myself to learn deep learning more deeply.

-I break down each subject into two posts, the **math post** explaining how an idea works theoretically, and the **code post** demonstrating how to implement the idea into code.
-To demonstrate `logistic regression`, I will apply the theory to [image recognition](https://en.wikipedia.org/wiki/Pattern_recognition), a well-studied machine learning subject, later in the **code post**.
-This post lays the foundation for understanding the model.

 ## Model after biological neuron

 Modern deep learning techniques model after biological cognition, the basic unit of which is neuron.
 It is the building block of deep learning starts with neuron-inspired math modeling using logistic regression.
 The math behind a simple logistic regression classifier looks like below: